DassHydro/case-studies/README.md

-# case-study
-Scripts for case studies with DassHydro software.
+This Git repository provides several case studies for DassHydro software, including `smash` and `dassflow`.